Switzerland: Tertiary education

 Eight of the world's ten best hotel schools are located in Switzerland.
-In addition, various Universities of Applied Sciences are available.
-In business and management studies, the University of St. Gallen, (HSG) is ranked 329th in the world according to QS World University Rankings and the International Institute for Management Development (IMD), was ranked first in open programmes worldwide.
+In addition, various universities of applied sciences are available.
+In business and management studies, the University of St. Gallen, (HSG) is ranked 436th in the world according to QS World University Rankings and the International Institute for Management Development (IMD), was ranked first in open programmes worldwide.
 Switzerland has the second highest rate (almost 18% in 2003) of foreign students in tertiary education, after Australia (slightly over 18%).

 The Graduate Institute of International and Development Studies, located in Geneva, is continental Europe's oldest graduate school of international and development studies.
 It is widely held to be one of its most prestigious.

 Science

-Switzerland has birthed many Nobel Prize laureates.
-They include Albert Einstein, who developed his special relativity in Bern.
-Later, Vladimir Prelog, Heinrich Rohrer, Richard Ernst, Edmond Fischer, Rolf Zinkernagel, Kurt Wüthrich and Jacques Dubochet received Nobel science prizes.
-In total, 114 laureates across all fields have a relationship to Switzerland.
+Switzerland is among the countries with the highest number of Nobel laureates, both in total and per capita; of the 28 Swiss nationals who have won the Nobel Prize, 23 were recognised in the sciences.
+Among the most famous is Albert Einstein, who became a Swiss citizen in 1901 and developed his theory of special relativity in Bern.
+Among the Nobel laureates born or naturalised in Switzerland are Vladimir Prelog, Heinrich Rohrer, Richard Ernst, Edmond Fischer, Rolf Zinkernagel, Kurt Wüthrich and Jacques Dubochet.
+Over 100 laureates across all fields have a relationship to Switzerland.
 The Nobel Peace Prize has been awarded nine times to organisations headquartered in Switzerland.

 Geneva and the nearby French department of Ain co-host the world's largest laboratory, CERN, dedicated to particle physics research.
-Another important research centre is the Paul Scherrer Institute.
+Another important research centre is the Paul Scherrer Institute, which conducts multi-disciplinary research in the natural and engineering sciences.

-Notable inventions include lysergic acid diethylamide (LSD), diazepam (Valium), the scanning tunnelling microscope (Nobel prize) and Velcro.
-Some technologies enabled the exploration of new worlds such as the pressurised balloon of Auguste Piccard and the Bathyscaphe which permitted Jacques Piccard to reach the deepest point of the world's oceans.
+Notable Swiss inventions include lysergic acid diethylamide (LSD), diazepam (Valium), Velcro, and the scanning tunnelling microscope, which earned inventors Gerd Binnig and Heinrich Rohrer the 1986 Nobel Prize in Physics.
+Auguste Piccard became the first person to enter the Stratosphere with his pressurised hydrogen ballon, while his son Jacques Piccard became one of the first people to explore the deepest known part of the world's ocean (along with American Don Walsh).

 The Swiss Space Office has been involved in various space technologies and programmes.
 It was one of the 10 founders of the European Space Agency in 1975 and is the seventh largest contributor to the ESA budget.
-In the private sector, several companies participate in the space industry, such as Oerlikon Space or Maxon Motors.
+In the private sector, several companies participate in the space industry, such as Oerlikon Space and Maxon Motors.